 Spend some time with the candidate, possibly in the work environment.
 Bring in other executive members and department heads.
 Can the candidate keep up to speed?
 What unique traits do they offer?
 Do they have the ability to achieve the particular needs you have in mind?
 Take your time when hiring for this imperative role.
 To ensure you’re getting exactly what you need, it will pay off, in the end, to be diligent and methodical in the hiring process.

-Posting your job for the COO of your company is important to encourage active as well as passive job seekers to apply.
+Posting your job for the COO of your company is important to encourage active and passive job seekers to apply.
 Using free job posting sites to publish your job can be a major benefit to sharing your opportunities.
 We are big fans of leveraging the power of referrals through social share.
 Use free social automation tools like Hootsuite or MeetEdger to promote your open positions regularly.
 Use this as a chance to showcase your company culture.
 Growing is contagious.
 Promote your growth!

 Ensure you have clear expectations in the job posting.
 Many executive-level positions will thrive with structure.
-Encouraging your team or board of the company to create job scorecards will ensure the candidate knows this is an opportunity with high expectations and will weed out lower-level candidates afraid of being held to those standards.
+Encouraging your team or board to create job scorecards will ensure the candidate knows this is an opportunity with high expectations and will weed out lower-level candidates afraid of being held to those standards.

 Sign up for VIVAHR's weekly email for hiring essentials.